 ***Any vessel doing work while at our dock including hiring shipwrights, use of cranes, use of heavy machinery and hiring of divers, must obtain permission from the museum beforehand.
-Any vessel planning to take on Fuel or Pump out must notify the museum beforehand & use one of our contractors.
+Any vessel planning to take on fuel or pump out must notify the dockmaster beforehand & use an approved contractor.

 The Hudson River Maritime Museum is one of our favorite destinations while we cruise the Hudson River!
 The museum is a great attraction in its own right and the Kingston riverfront community offers great dining and shopping opportunities.